Boulder08/chunknorris/README.md

 ## Options

+**--encoder**: Chooses the encoder to use.
+Currently available: aomenc, svt
+- Example: --encoder aom
+- Default: svt

 **--preset**: Choose a preset defined in the script.
 You can add your own and change the existing ones.
 - Example: --preset 720p
 - Default: 1080p

-**--cpu**: Defines the '--cpu-used' parameter in aomenc.
+**--cpu**: Defines the '--cpu-used' parameter in aomenc, or '--preset' in svt-av1.
 Lower is better, but also slower.
 - Example: --cpu 6
 - Default: 3

 **--threads**: Defines the amount of threads each encoder may utilize.
-Keep it at least at 2 to allow threaded lookahead.
+Keep it at least at 2 to allow threaded lookahead in aomenc and much better performance in svt-av1.
 - Example: --threads 4
 - Default: 8

 **--q**: Defines a Q value the encoder will use.
-It does a one-pass encode in Q mode, which is the closest to constant quality with a single pass.
+In aomenc, the script does a one-pass encode in Q mode, which is the closest to constant quality with a single pass.
+In svt-av1, CRF mode is used.
 - Example: --q 16
 - Default: 14